AntlimagLight/restaurants_voting/README.md

   ```curl -XGET -H "Content-type: application/json" -u "user_zero@yandex.ru:pass12" "http://localhost:8080/user/restaurants/100004"```
 ##### Get Statistic (GET)
 ```http://localhost:8080/user/votes/statistic?date=YYYY-MM-DD```
-In response to the request, a map will be sent, the key is the unique name of the restaurant, the value is the number of votes.
+In response to the request, you get statistic.
 The calculation is relevant for the date specified in the parameters.
 NOTE!
 You can see the actual statistics every 5 minutes.
 When you try to request statistics more often, the same latest version will view.
 **Test:**
 ```curl -XGET -H "Content-type: application/json" -u "user_zero@yandex.ru:pass12" "http://localhost:8080/user/votes/statistic?date=2022-06-10"```